 The Exotic Shorthair is often referred to as a Persian for the lazy cat owner as their coat is much easier to care for than the longhaired Persian’s coat.
 It’s this trait which is perhaps lending popularity to the Exotic Shorthair at the expense of the Persian.

 Caring for Your Exotic Shorthair Cat

 The Exotic Shorthair has a diverse gene pool which makes it a more robust cat than other pure breeds.
 However, it does have a higher than normal incidence of feline polycystic kidney disease (PKD), which is also prevalent in Persians.

 Other minor health problems you may encounter include tear duct and sinus problems, and snuffly breathing issues.
 Wiping a damp cloth over your cat’s face on a daily basis can be helpful.
 Weekly grooming is also recommend to prevent matting of their coats.

 Because the jaw develops atypically their teeth may become misaligned.
 This may mean a trip to the dentist later on in life to have a tooth or two pulled.

-If you have an Exotic Shorthair cat in your life, please share your experiences below.
+Have you ever met an Exotic Shorthair cat?
+Please share your experiences in the comments below.